Louis XIV (1638 - 1715)

 to the postal entrepreneurs Louis Rouillé et Leon Pajot.

-Spirit of Telecommunications remains in the mansion.
+Spirit of Telecommunications in the mansion.

 The Villeroys moove into a new Hotel de Villeroy in St Germain en Laye.

 1682 his son François and his daughter Catherine settle

 with Louis XIV at the brand new Versailles Palace.